Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     ~~~

     If necessary, you can log in using a different account, or use `az account set` to reset which subscription is in use.

+    In order to create the various resources, you should have `Owner` access to all Resource Groups.

 - Quotas must be set for the subscription.